Q. How much do your services cost?

 A. The state of California allows you 2 years from the day your car accident occurred to file your lawsuit against the insurance company representing the party at fault.
 If you fail to file suit within this 2-year period you will forfeit your right to ever file suit for the incident and will also be forfeiting your right to be able to recover any financial compensation for your injuries and property damage.

 Q. Can I receive money for lost wages?

 A. Yes, lost wages can be recovered for any work that you may have missed due to your injuries.
 Unfortunalely, lost wages are taxable so you would have to pay tax on any lost wages recovered in a settlement.

 Q. How long does it take to resolve my case?

 A. In the state of California we have what is called a “fast track” system The “fast track’” system is designed to get your case set for trial no later than 1 year from the date your filed suit against the insurance company.
-There are some exceptions to the “fast track” system where judges will agree to extend this period for longer than one year and some of these reasons would be, sickness and unresolved medical treatment that is relevant to a trial.
+There are some exceptions to the “fast track” system where judges will agree to extend this period for longer than one year and some of these reasons would be, sickness and unresolved medical treatment, or some aggravating factors that is relevant to a trial.